-3.A - Public Engagement Plan
+3.1 - Public Engagement Plan

 Alta will work closely with the city PMT to develop a Community Engagement Plan (CEP) that will outline the strategies and resources to be used to meaningfully engage with local communities, including those who are typically difficult to reach.
 The CEP will also include a schedule of activities, deliverables, and anticipated actions required of the City.
+Particular attention will be paid to activities/events to be hosted in Equity Priority Communities.
 We are sensitive to the limits on participants' time, and will structure outreach and engagement opportunities that align with existing anticipate the CEP will describe outreach activities that will take place over two phases: